StackStorm/st2docs/docs/source/packs.rst

 Pack is the unit of deployment for integrations and automations that extend |st2|.
 Typically a pack is organized along service or product boundaries e.g. AWS, Docker, Sensu etc. A pack can contain :doc:`Actions </actions>`, :doc:`Workflows </workflows>`, :doc:`Rules </rules>`, :doc:`Sensors </sensors>`, :doc:`Aliases <chatops/aliases>`.

-It is best to view a pack as the means to extend |st2| and allow it to integrate with an external systems.
+It is best to view a pack as the means to extend |st2| and allow it to integrate with external systems.
 Everything you create will also be part of a pack.

 Managing Packs
 --------------